Gamify-IT/bugfinder-backend/README.md

 # Bugfinder-Backend

-This repo serves to persist the bugfinder data in a db and to communicate with different Microservices.
+The bugfinder backend stores the data of bugfinder instances and communicates results with the overworld backend.

 # Development